What Causes Numb Fingers While Sleeping

 If it's an occasional problem, then it's likely nothing to worry about.
 Occasional numbness affects nearly everyone at least some time in their life.
 But if it happens night after night for a long time, then it's something you should address.

 Numbness, especially at the fingertips, could be a minor problem or could signal there's a more serious underlying condition.
-Here are the possible reasons nightly finger numbness can happen.
+Here are the possible (minor and major) reasons nightly finger numbness can happen.

-Those 2 main nerves in your hand that can cause finger numbness are the
+The 2 main nerves in your hand which can cause finger numbness are the

 median nerve and

-ulnar nerves.
+ulnar nerve.
 They travel down the arm, through the wrist, and into the fingertips.
-(See illustration below.)
+(See illustration.)

 The sensation of numbness is known as

-paresthesia.
-It's usually accompanied by sensations that patients describe as prickling (pins-and-needles), burning or tingling.
-Some times it's milder, causing feelings of skin crawling or itching.
+It's usually accompanied by sensations that patients describe as prickling (pins-and-needles), burning, or tingling.
+Sometimes it's milder, causing feelings of skin crawling or itching.

 But it's almost always painless.

-If you feel numb fingers chronically (night after night) then it might be a sign of disease or trauma.
+If you feel numb fingers night after night then it might be a sign of disease or trauma.
 But it can also be a sign that you're sleeping in a bad position.

-There are several reasons why you can feel numb fingers while sleeping night after night.
+There are several reasons why you can get numb fingers while sleeping night after night.
 These reasons are given in order from the most to least common:

 - Sleeping in a bad position